thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

 }
 ```

+**Note:** The `quotesCount` field indicates how many quotes reference this reply.
+Replies can be quoted just like posts.

 ### 9. Get Post Details
 Fetch details for a specific post or reply with voting status for the requesting user: